What Is Financial Spread Betting and How Does It Work?

 Spread

 The spread is the difference in buy and sell prices for any given security and is the cornerstone of financial spread betting.
 A spread bet position relies on buy and sell prices, or bids and asks.
 These are based around the market price, and the difference between the buy and sell prices is the spread.
-You can use tools like our forex spread calculator to help finding out the actual spread of a financial asset.
+You can use tools like the forex spread calculator to help finding out the actual spread of a financial asset.

 For example, the price of a share in a company is $105.
 The buy price is $103 and the sell price is $108.
 The spread is therefore $5, meaning there’s a 5-point spread.